fabforms/clsify/README.md

 ```

 ### Helper Functions

+Here are some of the helper functions available with `clsify`:

 * **`clsify.withModifier(baseClass, modifiers)`**: Add modifiers to a base class.
 * **`clsify.withPrefix(prefix, ...classes)`**: Add a prefix to multiple class names.